 Course Learning OutcomesOn successful completion of this course students will be able to:

 1. Possess a solid grasp of essential mathematical tools required for the further studies in economic theory.

 2. Use and explain the underlying principles, terminology, methods, techniques and conventions used in the subject

 3. Develop an understanding of optimization techniques used in economic theory, support/separation theorems and their use in economic theory and fixed point theorems and their use in economic theory.

 4. To encourage students to think about applying these mathematical tools in their own research, if necessary, with suitable modifications

-5. Solve economic problems using the mathematical methods described in the course.
+5. To be able to solve economic problems using the mathematical methods described in the course.

 6. Use the mathematical methods described in the course to analyze and solve problems in tutorials in a group discovery setting.